Loading…

 Session co-organized by the Working Group on Business and Human Rights and the Indigenous Caucus

-Interpretation provided in English, Spanish and French.
+Interpretation provided in English, Spanish, French and Portuguese.

 Brief description of the session: